 HOP employed 8,902 contractors and 87 government officials by March 20, 1945, which rapidly shrank by the time production ceased on August 18.
 11

-IOW2 was in operation from July 20, 1945, to August 31, 11 and was designed to manufacture double-base rocket powder.
-The double-base powder was unlike single-base in that it consisted of a 60 to 40 ratio of nitrocellulose and nitroglycerin and used to power bazookas and other rocket-based weapons.
+IOW2 operated between July 20, 1945, and August 31.
+11 The facility was designed to manufacture double-base rocket powder which was unlike single-base in that it consisted of a 60 to 40 ratio of nitrocellulose and nitroglycerin and was used to power bazookas and other rocket-based weapons.
 IOW2 produced 292,700 lbs. of rocket powder during its short operation.
 10

 Post-World War II